ISO 9001 Quality Management System

 Process Control

-Training and verification programs ensure assembly staff consistently execute to documented standards.
+Training and verification routines help ensure assembly staff execute documented standards more consistently.

 • Continuous improvement feedback